groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/loadoptions/_index.md

  *  [Render text documents as HTML, PDF, and image files][Render text documents as HTML_ PDF_ and image files]
  *  [Render Excel and Apple Numbers spreadsheets as HTML, PDF, and image files][Render Excel and Apple Numbers spreadsheets as HTML_ PDF_ and image files]

+If the encoding cannot be detected, the default  is used.
+For code example, see the [documentation][].

 **Example:**

 ```